Current Dazzle Africa Students

 2012 – Present

 Abel has been a sponsored student of Dazzle Africa beginning in 2012.
 He has been an outstanding student and citizen in his village of Mfuwe and now is attending the University of Lusaka, studying for a degree in Public Health Management.
 His dream is to find a cure for the most problematic health challenges, malaria, HIV, and tuberculosis.
 His motto is, Prevention is Better than Cure.
-Thank you to his current sponsors, Team 2015: Michael Binger, Sebastian Schubl and Yuri Yun Elizabeth Brooks, and Praful & Sushila Desai.
+Thank you to all of his sponsors: Michael Binger, Elizabeth Brooks, Sebastian & Yuri Schubl, and Praful & Sushila Desai.
+Abel will be a proud graduate at the end of 2018.

 2016 – Present

 Edith is striving to be Zambia’s most dedicated public prosecutor within the Zambia Department of National Parks and Wildlife.
-Edith is now studying to meet the requirements of a qualified prosecutor, allowing her to carry her wildlife prosecution cases to the highest courts.
+Edith is now studying to meet the requirements of a qualified prosecutor, allowing her to carry her wildlife prosecution cases to Zambia’s highest court.
 Edith’s degree is a 3-year program through the National Institute of Public Information.
+While Edith is attending advanced law school, she is also working full time as a prosecutor for Department of National Parks and Wildlife.
+Her cases range from wildlife prosecution, drug enforcement, and domestic cases.
 Edith is motivated and has received multiple certificates of learning in tourism, law, and conservation since 2005.
-Thank you to Dazzle Africa partners Carl Parrish, Dawn Gordon, Natalie & Tim Green, & Sara Healy.
+It would not be possible without the dedicated support of Carl Parrish, Dawn Gordon, Natalie & Tim Green, & Sara Healy.
+Edith will be completing her advanced law degree in the summer of 2019.

 2016 – Present